MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/device-firmware-update-for-usb-devices-without-using-a-co-installer.md

 1. Else, the WDF filter driver won't insert itself into the device stack

-When the [EVT_WDF_DEVICE_D0_ENTRY](/windows-hardware/drivers/ddi/wdfdevice/nc-wdfdevice-evt_wdf_device_d0_entry) callback of the WDF filter driver is called at a later point, the filter driver issues a vendor specific command to the device that will place it in firmware update mode. that is The device will disconnect and reconnect, exposing the firmware update interface.
+When the [EVT_WDF_DEVICE_D0_ENTRY](/windows-hardware/drivers/ddi/wdfdevice/nc-wdfdevice-evt_wdf_device_d0_entry) callback of the WDF filter driver is called at a later point, the filter driver issues a vendor specific command to the device that places it in firmware update mode.
+The device will disconnect and reconnect, exposing the firmware update interface.

 The system enumerates the firmware update device interface.
 A custom firmware update WDF driver supplied by the vendor, in the firmware update package, will be load for this firmware update interface.
 This driver updates the firmware.